AndiSap/crackingTheCodingInterview/README.md

 - isUnique - *Determine if given string contains only unique characters*
 - checkPermutation - *Determine if 2 given strings are permutations of each other*
 - urlify - *Replace all spaces in string with %20*
-- isPalindromePermutation = *Check if given string is a palindrome permutation*
+- isPalindromePermutation - *Check if given string is a palindrome permutation*
+- oneAway - *Check if 2 given strings differ only in 1 character*